Drain Survey Cost

 How Much Does a Drain Survey Cost?

-You can expect to pay between £90 to £500 for a drain survey, depending on the type of survey needed.
-If the job is relatively straightforward, some surveyors will have a fixed cost, whereas in other instances they may need to visit the property in order to help generate a quote.
+You can expect to pay between £90 and £500 for a drain survey, depending on the type of survey needed.
+If the job is relatively straightforward, some surveyors will have a fixed cost, whereas in other instances they may need to visit the property to generate a quote.

 Are Drain Surveys Expensive?

-The standard cost of drain camera inspection usually falls between £90-£500, with the average price being £250 for a standard size house inspection and mapping of all the drains.
-If you only wish to have a basic survey in order to identify the problem area, this will be towards the lower end of the scale, although costs in general tend to be higher in areas such as London and the South East.
+The standard cost of a drain camera inspection usually falls between £90 and £500, with the average price being £250 for a standard-size house inspection and mapping of all the drains.
+If you only need a basic survey to identify a specific problem, costs will be towards the lower end of the scale, although prices are generally higher in London and the South East.

-CCTV drainage surveys in the past were costly.
-Still, in recent years the cost of this technology has reduced considerably so be very wary of expensive survey prices, even a large drainage system should not cost more than a few hundred pounds, with the average cost being much less.
+Closed-circuit television (CCTV) drainage surveys were once costly, but the price of this technology has reduced considerably in recent years.
+Be wary of expensive survey prices — even a large drainage system should not cost more than a few hundred pounds.

 What Are Drain Surveys Used For?

-Drain surveys can be very useful in determining the condition of your existing pipework and identifying any blockages.
-These surveys are often used to diagnose drains that keep blocking, even after being cleaned out using a pressure wash and will return CCTV footage, a diagnostic report, pipe mapping and recommendations for repairs (if any are needed).
+Drain surveys are used to determine the condition of your existing pipework and identify any blockages.
+They're often used to diagnose drains that keep blocking even after being cleaned, and will return CCTV footage, a diagnostic report, pipe mapping, and repair recommendations where needed.

-As a general rule however, a standard drain survey cost won't include any physical drain cleaning, unblocking or repairwork unless specified within the quote.
+As a general rule, a standard drain survey cost won't include any physical drain cleaning, unblocking, or repair work unless specified within the quote.

 What is a pre-purchase drain survey and why would it be necessary?
 Is it true that mortgage providers have it as a requirement now?